Commercial Business Property Loan

 SMEs with existing property loans that are out of lock-in period could first consider requesting a repricing application with their current lender to a package with lower interest rates.
 This saves you hassle and legal conveyancing fees to refinance the loan to another bank.

 Target to go through this process three to four months before your loan’s lock-in period is due.
-Legal conveyancing process by law firm to refinance property loan to another bank typically takes between two to three months.
+Legal conveyancing by law firm to refinance property loan to another bank typically takes between two to three months.

 Speak to an experienced SME loan consultant if you need help sourcing for the lowest refinancing rates and best commercial property loan comparison.